acypher/StreamRateHub-bced659/scripts/README.md

-# CineCite Utility Scripts
+# StreamRateHub Utility Scripts

-This directory contains utility scripts for testing and maintaining the CineCite application.
+This directory contains utility scripts for testing, maintaining, and verifying the StreamRateHub application.

 ## Important: Running Scripts